MHieutr/PKA-SmartCharging-PSO/README.md

 - Largest speed gain: PSO-$\mathcal{L}^{LV}$ (25% faster than GA).
 - Smallest speed gain: PSO-$\mathcal{L}^{QC}$ (1.5% faster than GA).
 - PSO's efficiency makes it suitable for time-critical applications, particularly for $\mathcal{L}^{Gen}, \mathcal{L}^{NC}, \mathcal{L}^{LV}$.

+## Acknowledgements
+The authors would like to express their gratitude to colleagues at Phenikaa University of FPT for their stimulating discussions and support during the hackathon.

 ## Citation
 If you find this work useful, please cite the following paper: